craftingcity/The-Known-World/Custom Class - Psion.md

 A creature targeted by this Discipline must make a Constitution Saving Throw against your Psionic Save DC.
 If they fail, they become your choice of Incapacitated until the end of your next turn.

-## Supplant / Dominate
+## Supplant Sentience
 ### FULL (6, CON)
 ### WIS: 19, CHA: 13
-By invoking Supplant, you attempt to use Effort to adjust your target's mind in favor of your direct control.
+By invoking Supplant Sentience, you attempt to use Effort to adjust your target's mind in favor of your direct control.

 A creature targeted by this Discipline must make a Charisma Saving Throw against your Psionic Save DC.
 If they fail, they become Dominated by you.
 For as long as you maintain Concentration on this Discipline, you may spend a Full Action on your turn to directly command the Dominated creature, who will follow it to the best of their ability.
 If they have no current directions, they will stand in place and defend themselves from anyone hostile to them to the best of their ability.

 ## Implicate
 ### BONUS (5)
 ### INT: 13, WIS: 13, CHA: 15
+By invoking Implicate, you attempt to use Effort to adjust your target's memories.

+A creature targeted by this Discipline must make a Intelligence Saving Throw against your Psionic Save DC.
+If they fail, you may choose one of the following effects;
+	- You de-solidify the target creature's short-term memory, disrupting the process of creating long-term memories.
+The previous five minutes and the next five minutes will become blurred in the creature's memory and impossible to accurately recall.
+	- You

 ## Daze
 ### FULL (2)